duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/90-Build-Part3-FC-Instructions.md

 On your base station, install [Cleanflight](http://cleanflight.com/) (you will need Google Chrome)

 ## Flash the firmware

+Please follow the written instructions below to flash firmware onto your flight controller.
+If you are having trouble flashing, please follow [this video](https://drive.google.com/file/d/1F73czx0B381jY2ls-R7TQQ2HCC185t96/view?usp=sharing) to flash the flight controller with the boot pins shorted.

 ### Open the firmware flasher